lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ![Filtering and assembly of DNA sequencing of the _Azolla_ genus.
 Sequencing filtering workflow and guide to the graph (A).
 Quantities of sequencing input in Gbase (B; bottom), corresponding assembly output during the process (B; top), and the peak RAM usage during the assembly process (B; RAM usage).
 The bottom panel shows consequtive sequencing quantities at raw, trimmed, hostfiltered, and double filtered stages.
 At the latter two stages, sequencing data was assembled with SPAdes.
 The upper half of panel B shows assembly RAM usage in Gbyte and assembly sizes in MBase for both filtering stages of single sequencing library assemblies, and for hybrid assemblies if applicable.](source/figures/fig3_sequencing-filtering-and-assembly.pdf){#fig:fig3_filtering-and-assembly}

-### Filtering reduced eukaryotic DNA content only, but did not increase assembly quality of bacterial DNA
+### Filtering reduced eukaryotic DNA content but did not increase assembly quality of bacterial DNA
 Filtering input sequencing data reduced assembly size, next we investigate the efficacy of this filtering approach in terms of taxonomic complexity and quality of the assembly.
 The main rationale for this intensive filtering approach was to decrease complexity in the metagenome assembly graph; thereby improving the length and quality of assembled bacterial contigs.
 The double filtering step substantially reduced total assembly size (+@fig:fig3_filtering-and-assembly\-B top) and length distributions of eukaryotic contigs (+@fig:fig3_filter-length-distributions Eukaryota, +@tbl:tbl3_1), as well as contigs which were not assigned a taxonomy or did not yield any open reading frames (+@tbl:tbl3_1).